 - Start screen grabber with server: This option will automatically start the TouchControl Screen Grabber when the server starts, positioning the grabber window in the same location it was when the grabber was last used. - Toggle group edit: When editing group buttons, you can press and hold the "G" key to temporarily hide all buttons inside all groups for easier access to and manipulation of the groups themselves.
 Releasing the "G" key re-displays the contents of the groups.
 Enabling this toggle feature allows you to press and release the "G" key to turn on group edit mode, and then press and release the "G" key to turn it back off (effectively toggling group edit mode) rather than having to hold down the "G" key to edit the groups. - Un-dock designer window: This option presents the designer window as a separate window independent of the main TouchControl Server window, allowing you to position it wherever you like, rather than always being "docked" to the right side of the server window. - USB-UIRT broadcast: This option turns on a feature that will automatically re-broadcast any IR commands received by a connected USB-UIRT device back out onto your network via the UDP protocol, where TouchControl running on your iOS device(s) can listen for and respond to them.
 See this topic for more information. - Use external script editor in designer: In the Script Manager interface within TouchControl Server, you have the ability to specify a program on your computer to use to edit the external script files included in the Script Manager, rather than using the built-in script editing text field.
-When an external editor is specified, enabling this option will also allow using that same program to edit script embedded within buttons in the main button config interface. - Show location color selector: This option enables a color selector button next to the location drop-down control on the server's main panel.
-With this enabled, the color selected for a given location will be used to color the location and activity buttons on the home screen in
+When an external editor is specified, enabling this option will also allow using that same program to edit script embedded within buttons in the main button config interface. - Designer grid size: When the "snap to grid" feature of the designer panel is enabled, this option will allow you to set the size of the grid in pixels.